IndieMasco/TechEdWeek3Assignment/usermanual/READme.md

-# That Time I Got Reincarnated as a Rock in a Mining Cookie-Clicker Game

 ## Rock lore

 That Time I Got Reincarnated as a Rock in a Mining Cookie-Clicker Game is an idle clicker game where players take on the role of a reincarnated rock.
 The primary objective is to mine as many rocks as possible to purchase upgrades that automate and accelerate your rock-collection rate.